 Pick a name for your California company.
 You must find a name that’s not in use by any other California business.
 Our California business search page can help you with that.

 If you find that your name is available but you’re not yet ready to file Articles of Organization with the state of California, you can reserve it.
-Our business name reservation service not only reserves the name for you, but also does a search for your desired name to make sure it’s available.

 Read up on the state’s naming guidelines to ensure you’re following all the rules.
 A few of the general guidelines include avoiding profanities, names that could mislead the public, and anything that makes your company sound like a government agency or entity (like “police,” “county,” and “state”).